Venise

 Pensione Guerrato Budget

-A family institution in a 13th-century former convent steps from the Rialto market, simple, spotless and full of stories.
+A family-run fixture inside a 13th-century former convent steps from the Rialto market, keeping things simple, clean, and full of history.

 Check availability